-The Employer and the Trustees will decide whether or not to accept any other transfer value into the Scheme from any other pension arrangement.
+The Employer and the Trustees will decide whether or not to accept any transfer value into the Scheme from any other pension arrangement.
 Currently, the Trustees are not accepting transfers into the Scheme from any other pension arrangement.
-However, the Trustees will review this again following the completion of the next actuarial valuation which should be in 2019.
-If you are thinking about a transfer, please contact Kate Robertson who will be able to confirm the Trustees' current position.
+However, the Trustees will review this policy from time to time.
+If you are thinking about a transfer, please contact First Actuarial who will be able to confirm the Trustees' current position.

-You should let Kate Robertson know about any benefits you are entitled to from previous pension arrangements, even if you decide not to transfer them.
+You should let First Actuarial know about any benefits you are entitled to from previous pension arrangements, even if you decide not to transfer them.